MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 <details>

-<summary>Which Stageview open mode should I use?</summary>
+<summary>Which Stageview should I use?</summary>

-Collaborative Stageview allows your users to open content and a conversation within the same Teams multi-window; we recommend this for most collaboration scenarios.
+Collaborative Stageview allows the users to open content and a conversation within the same Teams multi-window.
+We recommend this for most collaboration scenarios.

 </br>